-It can happen to any one of us – leaving a gas stove on (with or without a flame), leaving an oven on or forgetting to turn off the coffee pot.
+It can happen to any one of us – accidentally leaving a gas burner on (with or without a flame), leaving the oven on or forgetting to turn off the coffee pot.
 The key is what do you do if you discover that you made one of these mistakes?

-What should you do if you left the gas stove on but there’s no flame? – If you smell gas (which smells like rotten eggs) whether you notice a flame on your gas stove or not, open your windows immediately and then make sure all the knobs on your stove are turned off.
+What should you do if you left the gas stove on but there’s no flame? – If you smell gas (which smells like rotten eggs) whether you notice a small flame on your gas stove or not, immediately turn off all the knobs on your stove.
 Avoid turning on any lights or creating a flame of any kind.
-Then get everyone out of the house (including pets) and call 911 immediately.
+Get everyone out of the house (including pets) and call 911 immediately.